nuejs/nue/packages/nuejs.org/docs/tags.md

 [.options]
   `>` highlights the line.
-The default background color is blue.
+The default background color is blue

   `-` marks the line as removed with a red background (default)

   `+` marks the line as inserted with green background (default)

   `|` highlights the line.
-Similar to ">" but for markdown syntax only
+Similar to ">" but for Markdown syntax only

   `\` escapes the first character

 Use bullet character (`•`) to highlight text regions within a line.
-The following sentence
+The following sentence:

 `These •two words• are highlighted and ••these words•• are erroneous`